-1. Does this patient meet the criteria for a VRE bloc criteria)?
-Yes - if yes, please complete the remainder No - if no, do NOT complete this questionnal
+1. Does this patient meet the criteria for a VRE bloodstream infection (refer to inclusion and exclusion criteria)?
+Yes - if yes, please complete the remainder of the questionnaire No - if no, do NOT complete this questionnaire.

 2. CHEC Site:

 3. YY(e.g. 99Z22001) year) (case number)

-4. Age: □ Years □ Month is 🗆 Days
+4. Age: Age: Months ns 🗆 Days

 5. Postal Code (first 3 digits):

-6. Sex: 🗆 Male 🗆 Female 🗆 Unknov vn
+6. Sex: Male Female Unknow vn

-7. Date of admission:/// DD MMM YYYY
+7. Date of admission:// DD MMM YYYY

-8. Date of patient's positive culture:/ DD M / IMM YYYY
+8. Date of patient's positive culture:/ DD MI // IMM YYYY

 9. Source of blood infection:

-Urinary tract infection/urosepsis GI (e.g. intraabdominal abscess, peritoneal fluid, ascending cholangitis etc.) Mucosal barrier injury Other, specify:
+Primary bacteremia (source unknown/cannot determine) Skin or soft tissue/burn wound Urinary tract infection/urosepsis GI (e.g. intraabdominal abscess, peritoneal fluid, ascending cholangitis etc.) Mucosal barrier injury Other, specify:

 10. Where was this VRE BSI acquired?
 Check one response only:

-Healthcare-associated - acquired in your acute-care facility (HA-YAF)4 Healthcare-associated - acquired from any other healthcare exposure5 Community-associated (CA)6 Unknown 11.
+Healthcare-associated - acquired in your acute-care facility (HA-YAF)4 Healthcare-associated - acquired from any other healthcare facility or exposure5 Community-associated (CA)6 Unknown 11.
 Was the patient receiving any of the following treatments at the time of positive blood culture?
-(Check ALL that apply) No Chemotherapy Radiation therapy Hemodialysis Peritoneal hemodialysis Unknown 12.
+(Check ALL that apply) OR NO Chemotherapy Radiation therapy Hemodialysis Peritoneal hemodialysis Unknown 12.
 Did the patient have a central venous catheter 7 at the time of positive blood culture?
 13. Was the patient a bone marrow or stem cell transplant recipient?
 Yes, please specify date of procedure:// DD MMM YYYY No Unknown 14.
 Was the patient a solid organ transplant recipient?
-I Yes, please specify date of procedure:// DD MMM YYYY I NO I Unknown
+Yes, please specify date of procedure:// DD MMM YYYY No Unknown

-4 Patient is on or beyond calendar day 34 of their hospitalization OR has had a healthcare exposure (inpatient or outpatient) at your facility that would have resulted in this infection or colonization (using best clinical judgement) 5 Any patient who has an infection or colonization not acquired at your facility that is thought to be associated with another healthcare exposure (e.g. another acute-care facility, long-term care, rehabilitation facility, clinic or exposure to a medical device).
+4 Patient is on or beyond calendar day 3 of their hospitalization OR has had a healthcare exposure (inpatient or outpatient) at your facility that would have resulted in this infection or colonization (using best clinical judgement) 5Any patient who has an infection or colonization not acquired at your facility that is thought to be associated with another healthcare facility or exposure (e.g. another acute-care facility, long-term care, complex continuing care, rehabilitation facility or exposure to a medical device).

-6 No exposure to healthcare that would have resulted in this infection or colonization (using best clinical judgement) and does not meet the criteria for a healthcare-associated infection or colonization.
+6No exposure to healthcare that would have resulted in this infection or colonization (using best clinical judgement) and does not meet the criteria for a healthcare-associated infection or colonization.

-7 Central Venous Catheter (CVC) include non-tunnelled (standard) CVC, coated or not, peripherally inserted CVC (PICC), tunnelled devices (e.g. Broviac, Hickman), tunnelled haemodialysis line, intra-cardiac catheters such as intraarterial & and ventricular lines, dual function lines such as temperature/venous catheters (e.g. Cool line catheters, Quattro catheters, introducers etc.), pulmonary catheters, umbilical artery and vein catheters and implanted catheters (including ports).
+7Central Venous Catheter (CVC) include non-tunnelled (standard) CVC, coated or not, peripherally inserted CVC (PICC), tunnelled devices (e.g. Broviac, Hickman), tunnelled haemodialysisline, intra-cardiac catheters such as intraarterial & and ventricular lines, dual function lines such as temperature/venous catheters (e.g. Cool line catheters, Quattro catheters, introducers etc.), pulmonary catheters, umbilical artery and vein catheters and implanted catheters (including ports).